 - Listening “on Purpose”.
 Prevent conflict, build teams and working relationships.
 Listen deeply so people are heard and valued.

-- Facilitating Groups …Develop confidence to use creative, interactive processes.
+- Creative Facilitation …Develop confidence to use creative, interactive processes.

-- Working with Improvisation Develop confidence, awareness, spontaneity, teamwork and listening skills so as to increase your effectiveness in dealing with the unexpected.
+- Say Yes!
+Improvisation and Playback skills.
+Develop confidence, awareness, spontaneity, teamwork and listening skills so as to increase your effectiveness in dealing with the unexpected.

 Commissioned In-House Training and Mentoring Workshops can be fully tailored to meet your needs and objectives – so talk to us about how we can help you, your organisation or your clients.